 In addition to keeping your teeth healthy, regular dental checkups can help dentists spot symptoms of other serious conditions such as osteoporosis, cancer, and diabetes.

-27 Vision Benefits
+25 Vision Benefits

 Getting your eyes checked regularly is important even if you don't wear glasses or contacts.
-We provide quality vision care for you and your family through Superior Vision.
+The City of Grand Prairie provides quality vision care for you and your family through Superior Vision.